gitfoosing1991/Analyse-Employee-Feedback/qna.md

 So, batching embeddings helps with performance, not token savings.

 ---
-**Can you explain Principal Component Analysis Variance?**

-Principal Component Analysis (PCA) is a dimensionality reduction technique used in machine learning.
-It transforms high-dimensional data into a lower-dimensional representation while retaining most of the original data's variance.

-Imagine you have a big box of colored pencils—100 different colors.
-You want to organize them, but carrying all 100 is heavy and sometimes you don’t need every single shade.

-PCA variance is like deciding how many pencils you need to keep so you can still draw almost any picture you want:

-If you keep 99 pencils (99% variance), you have almost every color—your drawings will look very close to the original.
-If you keep only 80 pencils (80% variance), you have fewer colors, but you can still draw most things, just with less detail or fewer shades.

-In data analysis, PCA variance is about how much of the “color” (information) you keep when you simplify your data.
-Higher variance means you keep more detail; lower variance means you keep less, making things simpler but possibly missing some subtle differences.

-So, adjusting PCA variance is like choosing how many colored pencils to carry: more pencils (higher variance) means more detail, fewer pencils (lower variance) means less detail but easier to manage.
-It doesn’t change how many pictures (clusters) you draw—just how detailed each picture can be.

----
 **Why is Principal Component Analysis (PCA) used in the clustering methodology?**

 PCA is used in the clustering methodology to make the clustering process more effective and efficient.
 Here’s a simple analogy and explanation: